xhayeck/crimeData/README.md

   * Creation of component that takes in the users address, radial search distance, and date query to send to the server
 * *Redux*
   * Action event to store returned data sets from the API to the store
+* *Table View*
+  * Table View of data from api call
+  * Can select which columns in the table are viewed

 **Back End**
 * *Server*